naver/searchad-apidoc/README.md

 ## Notice (2017/4)
 From May 4, 2017

-JAVA version 6 or earlier is not supported.
+JAVA version 6 or earlier is not supported anymore.

 ## Emergency Inspection Notice (2017/3)